RosanneLogeart/rosannelogeart.github.io/_pages/about.md

 * I am currently a teaching fellow at [Sciences Po](https://www.sciencespo.fr/department-economics/).
 I visited [UC Berkeley](https://www.econ.berkeley.edu) in 2022-2023.

-* You can contact me at rosanne.logeart(at)psemail.eu
+* You can contact me at rosanne.logeart(at)psemail.eu.